Tanz0rz/haxe-fmod/extension/functions.md

 ## studio_system_initialize
 <!-- Studio::System::initialize -->
 verdict: library FmodManager.Initialize(settings) makes this call. maxchannels is FmodSettings.numChannels, and studioflags come from liveUpdate and memoryTracking.
-The flags come from the core fields (for example rightHanded3D and profiling), and extradriverdata is never passed.
+The flags come from the core fields profiling and distanceFilter, and extradriverdata is never passed.